 1. Failure to File

 The most common FBAR reporting mistake is simply failing to file.
-In many cases, Americans living and working outside the U.S., recent immigrants, foreign citizens who are resident in the U.S., and U.S. children who received gifts or bequests from their foreign parents are simply unaware of their FBAR filing obligations.
+In many cases, Americans living and working outside the United States, recent immigrants, foreign citizens who are residents in the US, and US children who received gifts or bequests from their foreign parents are simply unaware of their FBAR filing obligations.

 2. The $10,000 reporting threshold is NOT determined on an account-by-account basis.